 Pipe shall be joined using a bell & spigot joint meeting the requirements of AASHTO M252, AASHTO M294, or ASTM F2306.
-The joint shall be soil-tight and gaskets for diameters 12- through 30-inch (300-750 mm), shall meet the requirements of ASTM F477.
-For diameters 4- through 10-inch, the joint shall be soil-tight using an engaging dimple connection.
+The joint shall be watertight according to the requirements of ASTM D3212.
+Gaskets shall meet the requirements of ASTM F477.
 Gaskets shall be installed by the pipe manufacturer and covered with a removable, protective wrap to ensure the gasket is free from debris.
 A joint lubricant available from the manufacturer shall be used on the gasket and bell during assembly.
+12- through 60inch (300 to 1500 mm) diameters shall have an exterior bell wrap installed by the manufacturer.